 Attending the Killington Race Camp is a great way to get out of the "intermediate rut" and the price is a fraction of what it would be at "all-mountain" ski camps.
 There are camps in Colorado and California that do "all-mountain" training, but the cost is usually more than twice as much and that's before you buy a plane ticket, rental car and hotel room!

 So Killington will teach you a lot of important concepts that you need to improve your "all-mountain" skiing.
 Overall, you'll have the opportunity to learn how to make great ski turns for a very reasonable price and have a lot of fun in the process.
 Racers and non-racers come back to this camp year-after-year to "tune-up" their skiing at the beginning of each season.

 Who knows, you might find that you really like the racing part, too!

 (Just to be clear, the "non-racers" who attend the RACE camp WILL spend some time running gates on a race course even if they are in the lowest group.
 But you are free to "bail-out" of any portion of the race camp that you want, and rejoin the class later.
-(Some years, when there is enough interest, there is a "non-race" option where there is no racing whatsoever.
+(Some years, when there is enough interest and enough beginner terrain available, there is a "non-race" option where there is no racing whatsoever.
 That may be a good option for some.
 Ask about it!)